jbryer/DATA606Fall2016/docs/index.md

 ## Contact

-Office Hours (cell phone or using GoToMeeting): **TBD** and also by appointment throughout the week.
+Office Hours (cell phone or using GoToMeeting): By appointment.
 You’re encouraged to schedule an appointment, but you can try to call anytime.

 You are encouraged to ask us questions on the "Ask Your Instructor" forum on the course discussion board where other students will be able to benefit from your inquiries.